mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 ---
-title: (Re-)Installation of R on macOS
+title: (re-)Installation and Configuration of R on macOS
 summary: Instructions on how to (re-)install R on macOS.
 authors:
   - admin
 date: '2020-04-08'
 slug: r-installation-macos
 categories: